-I am an environmental anthropologist studying how Northern communities live with and after resource infrastructures — from mines and hydropower to wind energy and cloud technologies.
+I am an environmental social scientist studying how Northern communities live with and after resource infrastructures — from mines and hydropower to wind energy and cloud technologies.

 I work as a postdoctoral researcher at the Biodiverse Anthropocenes program, University of Oulu (Finland).
-I am also an affiliated researcher in the project REBOUND: Reconceptualizing Boundaries Together Towards Resilient and Just Arctic Future(s).
-Before that, I completed a postdoctoral project on Indigenous Sustainabilities at the Helsinki Institute of Sustainability Science (HELSUS).
+I am also a researcher in the project REBOUND: Reconceptualizing Boundaries Together Towards Resilient and Just Arctic Future(s) (2023-2029).
+Before that, I completed a postdoctoral project on Indigenous Sustainabilities at the University of Helsinki.

-My PhD in Environmental Sciences and Policy is from Central European University (2019), after which I spent a year as a Lecturer in Anthropology at the School of Advanced Studies in Siberia.
+My PhD in Environmental Sciences and Policy is from Central European University (2019), after which I spent a year as a fixed-term Assistant Professor in Anthropology at the School of Advanced Studies in Siberia.

 Outside academia, I am a rather erratic reader and traveler, and a mother of two.
 Just as I finally immerse myself in writing, it’s already time for daycare pickup!